-In 2025, with the support of the Australian Government Department of Health and Aged Care, National Palliative Care Week will run from Sunday, 11 May until Saturday, 17 May.
+In 2025, with the support of the Australian Government Department of Health and Aged Care, National Palliative Care Week (NPCW) will run from Sunday, 11 May until Saturday, 17 May.

 Professional Education Day